 After two years of convening conversations about how to make comics accessible for blind and low vision readers, we decided it was time to try it ourselves!
-This page provides access materials and annotations that accompany the print comic “Comics Beyond Sight: A Highly Visual Case for Blind Access,” by Nick Sousanis and Emily Beitiks which appeared in MIT Technology Review’s June 2023 issue.
+This page provides access materials and annotations that accompany the print comic “Comics Beyond Sight: A Highly Visual Case for Blind Access,” by Nick Sousanis and Emily Beitiks which appeared in MIT Technology Review’s June 2023 issue (See their interactive version here).
 LISTEN to the Audio version of the comic here.

 This Audio Comic features Emily and Nick introducing the comic, describing the imagery and reading the text, along with additional voice actors and other elements.
 (If trouble accessing Audio Comic, can also listen here.)
 The accompanying audio transcription is here.

 To read the panel by panel alt-text in a plain text document, visit here.
 Or, for a PDF alt-text tagged version of the comic, please click here.

 Emily & Nick’s in-depth annotation of the comic can be found here.

 The comic again in two separate pages instead of the spread:

 Additionally, I (Nick) made up a whole not-Batman comic featuring Blackout versus the Bad Ideas Gang to use as the examples we investigated within the comic.
 I had more of that in mind, but for time, I didn’t get as much of it made as intended, but you can see the cover (homage to Amazing Fantasy #15 featuring first appearance of Spider-Man), the two interior pages, and a headshot back cover.